 However, what some may read into the word “efficiency” is shuttering.
 In fact over many decades in corporate life, efficiency experts have measured ROI and made recommendations for underperforming retail stores.
 From the 1980s forward, downsizing and closure has been de rigueur with big brands slashing brick and mortar locations that can’t make the cut.
 In 2019, retail closures continue apace with 29% more store closings announced than in the entirety of 2018.
 But banking is different.
 When we say efficiency, we aren’t generally speaking to a binary existential question: to close or not to close.
 What we mean instead is a range of options informed by what is known as The Network Effect.

 First observed a decade ago, The Network Effect is a phenomenon signifying when a bank has more branches in a concentrated area, that bank earns more market share per branch.
 When planning networks, one would assume that market share would be a simple 1:1 multiplier.
 We’d expect a network of five branches that gets $40 million in deposits per branch to get the same or similar per additional branch when it expands to ten locations.
-What we actually see is that each branch gets $55 million per branch with that increase.
-With The Network Effect, we are witnessing a larger ROI multiplier – 1.25 – when there is an increase in branches in a concentrated area.
+What we actually see is that individual branch share increasing with each additional location… so that same institution might acquire up to $55 million per branch.
+In this example, The Network Effect yields a 1.25 ROI multiplier when they double branches in a concentrated area.

 When a bank increases its branch network, it sees all boats rise.
 What’s at work here is perceived presence.
 When a consumer sees branches – regardless of size – populated in their local area, they see more ubiquity and are statistically more likely to do business with that bank.
 These branches are building off of each other, so the more branches in a local area, the more market share each branch will gain.
 This effect helps bank brands in their decision-making process, knowing that if they have 10 branches planned, it makes more sense to cluster those together in a particular geographic area than to spread them across the state, in order to get the most return on investment.